Better Diameter Algorithms for Bounded VC-dimension Graphs and Geometric Intersection Graphs: Neighbouring Set Data Structure for intersection graphs

-\paragraph{ListDifferences.} Given representatives of two sets (i.e. roots of two versions of tree), we want to list symmetric difference between sets of marked points.
+\subparagraph*{\ListDifferences{} operation.} Given representatives of two sets (i.e. roots of some two versions of the tree), we want to list the symmetric difference between sets of marked points.
 To compare content of the sets we use hashes stored in the nodes.
 We proceed by concurrently descending both trees.
-If hashes of sets are equal then the symmetric difference is empty (w.h.p.).
+If the hashes of the sets are equal then the symmetric difference is empty (with high probability).
 Now suppose that the hashes are different.
-If node is a leaf then we add point it is responsible for to the result.
-Otherwise, we split recursively and return union of sets returned from recursive calls.
+If the node is a leaf with a single-element interval $v_i$ then we add $v_i$ to the result.
+Otherwise, we split recursively and return the union of sets returned from recursive calls.

-We now set $t$ (number of bits in hashes) to be $c\log_2{n}$.
-Then classic arguments shows that two different sets have same hash with probability $2^{-c\log_2{n}} = n^{-c}$, i.e. we can correctly identify sets as different with high probability.
+To make our hashes work, we set $t$ (number of bits in hashes) to be $c\log_2{n}$.
+The well-known arguments shows that some two different sets may have the same hash with probability no larger than $2^{-c\log_2{n}} = n^{-c}$, i.e. we can correctly identify sets as different with high probability.
 Therefore, if hashes are the same, then w.h.p. sets are the same.